 Is it a crime to miss court?

 It depends.
-In Texas, the Bail Jumping and Failure to Appear offense makes it a crime to miss court only if it is done knowingly or intentionally, as described above.
+In Texas, the Bail Jumping and Failure to Appear law makes it a crime to miss court only if you missed it knowingly or intentionally, as described above.
 Also, there are certain defenses to prosecution, including one that you had a “reasonable excuse for his failure to appear in accordance with the terms of his release” as described in the above section.

-How can I be charged with Bail Jumping and Failure to Appear?
+How can I be charged with a Bail Jumping and Failure to Appear offense in Texas?

-What is the punishment for Bail Jumping and Failure to Appear?
+What is the penalty for a Texas Bail Jumping and Failure to Appear offense?

 A conviction for Bail Jumping and Failure to Appear is punished as a Class A Misdemeanor,[2] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year, unless it falls into one of the two categories described in the next two paragraphs.